kmanley/gexec/README.md

 // err.Error() == "signal: killed"
 ```

-If you specify a log adapter in GracefulCommand, then Kill will write info to your
+If you specified a log adapter when creating your GracefulCommand, Kill will write some
-adapter so you know what's going on.
+diagnostic data to it during the Kill process.

 ### License